 LILY: Well, in any case, I suggest you get out there and start searching.

-LILY: No, you're taking orders from my boss, and I didn't get a call from him at three a.m. because this is just some everyday case.
+LILY: No, you're taking orders from my boss, and I didn't get a call from him at 3:00 AM because this is just some everyday case.
 You know how important this case is going to be?
 Human killed by an Enchanted Creature, lit on fire and burned to death?
 The public will demand justice.

-DET.
-ADAMS: I didn't realize that the district attorney's office was clearing its caseload with the local Elk's Lodge chapter.
+DET ADAMS: I didn't realize the district attorney's office was clearing its caseload with the local Elk's Lodge chapter.

 Lily heads for the door.

 LILY: Call me when you have something, Detective.
 And get the Blue Fairy back into custody.
 Maybe you should think about taking yourself off this case, Adams.

 DET ADAMS: Thank you for your concern.
 It's fine.
 I'm a professional.

 LILY: Good.
 I don't want to have to intervene.